pstroe/chartering-new-realms-2024/chapter1.md

 - Sorry, I can't help you with that. (test_8, 27.12.2024)
 - I can't help with responses on elections and political figures right now.
 While I would never deliberately share something that's inaccurate, I can make mistakes.
 So, while I work on improving, you can try Google Search. (test_3, 27.12.2024)

+It thus cannot be evaluated with the prepared scripts.

 ## Discussion